-Classification based on ownership and use of a property is used to determine the property's assessment ratio.
+The property's assessment ratio is determined based on the ownership and use of the property (classification).
 Classification also determines whether the property will be valued by a county assessor (for real property), by a county auditor (for personal property), or by the Department (for specified real and personal property as provided in South Carolina Code §12-4-540).